iQuHACK/2021_Pauli-Wanna-Cracker/README.md

 Do you have what it takes to become master of quantum gates and measure 'em all?
 ## Introduction
 Game theory in its essence is communication of information between different parties.
 Classical game theory is a well established field, where the solutions are well-known.
 With the advent of quantum communication, we now have access to alternative solutions to these games.
 The ability to have entanglement in the initial states, and superposition of strategies on the initial states, makes game theory more interesting.
 Here we explore the quantum version of the classical prisoner's dilemma.
 In classical prisoner's dilemma, the two parties choose to protect themselves, in other words maximize their gain (payoff) at the expense of the other participant.
 The catch is that even though it appears as the most optimal strategy to both parties, they end up doing worse.
 In [1] it has been showed that both parties can escape if they both use quantum strategies, which are quantum resources such as entanglement under unitary rotations.
 In particular, a "supercooperation" strategy emerges which is a Nash equilibrium in highly entangled games.
-Through our game we demonstrate a behavior where if both parties use quantum startegies, they can attain a higher payoff compared to their classical counterparts.
+Through our game we demonstrate a behavior where if both parties use quantum strategies, they can attain a higher payoff compared to their classical counterparts.

 ## How to Play
 * Two players are each assigned a "quantumon" which they control every round.
 Remember which one is yours!